ViktorJp/VPNMON-R2/README.md

 * vpnmon-r2.sh -log -- displays the contents of the VPNMON-R2 activity log in the NANO text editor
 * vpnmon-r2.sh -config -- launches the configuration utility and saves your settings to a local config file
 * vpnmon-r2.sh -update -- launches the script update utility to download the newest version
-* vpnmon-r2.sh -install -- launches the installer utility to configure and add optional Entware components
+* vpnmon-r2.sh -setup -- launches the setup menu to configure and add optional Entware components
 * vpnmon-r2.sh -uninstall -- launches the uninstall utility that removes VPNMON-R2 from your router
 * vpnmon-r2.sh -screen -- launches VPNMON-R2 using the "screen" utility, and places it in -monitor mode
 * vpnmon-r2.sh -monitor -- launches VPNMON-R2 in a normal operations mode, ready to monitor the health of your VPN connections